AMReX-Astro/MAESTROeX/README.md

   required, as is Python (>= 3.6) and standard tools available in any Unix-like environments (e.g., Perl and `sed`).

-  For GPU computing, CUDA 10 or later is requred.
+  For GPU computing, CUDA 10 or later is required.

 - To stay up-to-date with MAESTROeX, you will want to periodically pull changes from the repository by typing `git pull`.